Marriage & Couples Counselling Brisbane

 Couples who want to stay together, are willing to do the work and are committed to counselling sessions have an 84% chance of success.

 The average couple waits 6 years after problems start before seeking help for marital problems.
-The longer you wait the longer therapy can take as problems become more engrained.
+The sooner you start therapy the less likely issues will have had time to become ingrained.

 69% of problems in relationships are perpetual, that is, they are related to differences in personality, values, etc. Learning how to communicate about these problems is key.